 All staff receive training on positive approaches to care and control issues.
 (Dynamis training) the training is bespoke to our needs delivering a tailored course for our school team which is based on National Level Guidance on the Management of Challenging /Distressed Behaviour combined with a tried-and-tested programme of crisis communications and including last-resort physical alternatives for where word alone fail and when safety needs to be re-established in a situation.

-We work with our young people to promote positive behaviours through The Educate U Core behaviours which include acting with integrity at all time, challenging injustice at all levels and listening to what others say about us and being prepared to change.
+We work with our young people to promote positive behaviours through The Educate U Core behaviours which include acting with integrity at all times, challenging injustice at all levels and listening to what others say about us and being prepared to change.
 In addition to this we use a Social Learning Theory approach; this advocates the importance of learning from observation and imitating role models.

 We use a Reflective therapeutic model using these models in conjunction with each other will allow for the young person to improve social learning, raise self-esteem and eliminate fears.
 The reflective part of the process will allow the young person to explore the ‘Why and the How to change’ as they make their way through life.
 It is important that all young people moved into adult life equipped to deal with life’s challenges in a positive and constructive way.